bsamaha/SPY-Time-Series-Predictions/README.md

  4. [Formulas.py](insert link) - This .py file contains a miscellaneous group of functions I thought I would be using throughout this project.
 This file is imported into only the "Time Series Forecasting.ipynb".
 In the notebooks authored using Colab the relevant functions are located inside.

 ## Project Summary
 The resulting error from all models built and tested are shown in the bar graph below.
 As you can see the most simple model, a Naive forecast outperformed many of the complex deep learning algorithms in terms of error.
-Surprisingly to me, the LSTM outperformed all models.
+Surprisingly to me, the LSTM with a 30 day rolling window outperformed all models.

 <span style="display:block;text-align:center">![Spy Chart](/Images/model_results.png)</span>